Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: Statistical tools for IMF's evaluation

 \section{Statistical tools for IMF's evaluation}

 Three different statistical methods are used to search for the best IMF fitting the observations.
-As will be seen the information provided by each of them is fully complementary.
-Furthermore, whereas a unique method could converge to the non optimal solution, a robust conclusion is obtained when consistency among the three is obtained.
+As will be seen, the information provided by each of them is fully complementary.
+Furthermore, whereas a unique method could converge to the non-optimal solution, a robust conclusion is obtained when consistency among the three is obtained.

-\subsection{Absolute Cepheid Counts}
+\subsection{Absolute Cepheid counts}

 Our first evaluation method is as simple as comparing the total number of simulated Cepheids versus the observations.
-This method allows us to test which IMF and Model variant is able to reproduce the total number of Classical Cepheids up to a given limit in apparent magnitude.
-This strategy shows us how all the machinery of the Besan\c{c}on Galaxy Model, that incorporates most of the current knowledge about the Milky Way such as stellar evolution, interstellar medium distribution, dynamics and so on, is able to generate the observed amount of a certain type of stars, in a specific evolutionary stage.
-It is the first time that the Besan\c{c}on Galaxy Model is used to test such a specific population as the Classical Cepheids.
+This method allows us to test which IMF and model variant is able to reproduce the total number of classical Cepheids up to a given limit in apparent magnitude.
+This strategy shows us how all the machinery of the BGM, which incorporates most of the current knowledge about the Milky Way, is able to generate the observed amount of a certain type of stars in a specific evolutionary stage.
+It is the first time that the BGM is used to test such a specific population as classical Cepheids.

-Each one of the model variants in figure \ref{variants} was simulated 10 times, and the mean of the resulting star counts was computed.
-To quantify the differences between model and data we use a basic estimator, $\chi^2 = {\left(N_{obs}-N_{simu}\right)^2}/{N_{obs}}$.
-This exercise is done for each one of the two extinction models considered resulting in a total of 280 simulations at MareNostrum supercomputer.
+Each one of the model variants in Figure \ref{variants} was simulated ten times, and the mean of the resulting star counts was computed.
+To quantify the differences between model and data, we use a basic estimator, $\chi^2 = {\left(N_{obs}-N_{simu}\right)^2}/{N_{obs}}$.
+This exercise is done for each one of the two extinction models considered, resulting in a total of 280 simulations on the MareNostrum supercomputer.
 This evaluation method has the following drawback: it could be possible to find a combination of parameters that works properly when fitting the Cepheid observational data, but it could fail when trying to fit the observational data of other stellar populations or the whole sky.
-A given IMF could be able to reproduce the absolute number of Cepheids up to a given limiting magnitude but this does not prove its goodness in a general sense.
-To overcome this drawback we introduce in Section 4.2 the reduced likelihood test to be applied to a full sky sample (in this case Tycho-2 data) and in Section 4.3 a probabilistic approach that involves both, all populations and Cepheid data.
+A given IMF could be able to reproduce the absolute number of Cepheids up to a given limiting magnitude, but this does not prove its goodness in a general sense.
+To overcome this drawback, in Section 4.2 we introduce the reduced likelihood test to be applied to a full sky sample (in this case Tycho-2 data) and, in Section 4.3, a probabilistic approach that involves all populations as well as Cepheid data.